 - as at 16 April 2020 the HMRC Bulletins are still showing this as "not yet

 HMRC Business Help & Support Emails: Budget 2020 - an extract in respect of Statutory

 HMRC Budget 2020 measures which support businesses and employers on COVID-19:

-that may be affected by COVID-19.
+and businesses that may be affected by COVID-19.
 These include:

 • For businesses with fewer than 250 employees, the cost of providing 2 weeks

 of COVID-19 related statutory sick pay per employee will be refunded by the government

 in full.
 This will provide 2 million employers with up to £2 billion to cover the